oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

       Start: Accept the default (Immediately).

-      Duration: Specify 4 hours from the current time by selecting the “Until” radio button, changing to current date and specify time to be 4 hours from the current time.
+      Duration: Specify 4 hours from the current time by selecting the “Until” radio button, change to current date and specify time to be 4 hours from the current time.

     **Step 5**